The simplest way to improve speed – upgrade!

 If you are absolutely sure that your import is just creating new items, and they don’t exist in Shopify, you can force the app not to load any of the existing items by any of method.
 Just be aware that if items do exist, then there might be failed imports, errors, duplicates, or any other unexpected updates or errors if those items exist.

-To not pre-load any items, remove the checkbox at “Check if items already exist in Shopify”.
+To not pre-load any items, remove the checkbox at “Preload existing items from Shopify”.

 Also, you can speed the import up by not checking if items already exist if you have the “ID” values.
 But then, if you are updating also Variants, you need to have “Variant ID” and you need to make sure all of the variants of each product are listed in the file.
 That will allow it to “Push by ID” without checking if such items already exist.
 If you will not have all the variants listed for some products, in this case, you will end up with just the variants which you had in your import for those products.
 Be really careful with this kind of import.